RuthOlasupo/Food-Drive-App/README.md

 # Edmonton Food Drive Model-Deployment 2024
 ## 📌 Project Overview
-The **Edmonton Food Drive App** is a machine learning-powered solution designed to predict donation bag volumes and optimize route completion times for the annual food drive organized by the Church of Jesus Christ of Latter-day Saints.
+The **Edmonton Food Drive App** is a machine learning-powered solution designed to predict donation bag volumes for the annual food drive organized by the Church of Jesus Christ of Latter-day Saints.
 This application focuses on improving operational efficiency and forecasting donation outcomes to support better planning for future food drives across Edmonton's wards and stakes.

 This project involves the full machine learning pipeline, including **data collection, cleaning, exploratory data analysis (EDA), model development, deployment**, and a user-friendly interface built with **Streamlit**.